Overview of the Email Delivery Service

 - SUPPRESSION LIST

-- The Suppression List is included on your Email Delivery console user interface and from the API.
-Email Delivery automatically adds email addresses with bounce codes showing permanent failures or user complaints to the suppression list to protect your sender reputation.
-Email Delivery will not send any messages to these recipients in the future.
+- The Suppression List is included on Email Delivery Console user interface and from the API.
+Email Delivery automatically adds email addresses with bounce codes showing permanent failures or user complaints to the suppression list to protect sender reputation.
+Email Delivery doesn't send any messages to these recipients in the future.

 - Hard bounces